jebog/openshift-bootcamp/Labs/Getting-started/docker-commands.md

 ## Starting and Stopping Containers

-The following commands show you how to start and stop processes in a particular container.

 `docker start [CONTAINER]` - Start a container

 `docker stop [CONTAINER]` - Stop a running container